TheoBrigitte/mcp-time/README.md

 ## Installation

-This MCP server can be integrated with various AI assistants that support the Model Context Protocol.
+This MCP server can be integrated with various AI assistants clients that support the Model Context Protocol, like [Cursor](https://cursor.com/), [Claude Code](https://www.claude.com/product/claude-code), and many [more](https://modelcontextprotocol.io/clients).

 ### On Cursor

-Use the link below to install directly in [Cursor](https://cursor.com).
+Using this link will automatically configure the MCP server in your [Cursor](https://cursor.com) environment and run it using Docker.

 <a href="cursor://anysphere.cursor-deeplink/mcp/install?name=time&config=eyJjb21tYW5kIjoiZG9ja2VyIiwiYXJncyI6WyJydW4iLCItLXJtIiwiLWkiLCJ0aGVvMDEvbWNwLXRpbWU6bGF0ZXN0Il19">
 <picture>